Zeroth-order Stochastic Compositional Algorithms for Risk-Aware Learning: Gaussian Smoothing and Its Properties

 But there are many non-Lipschitz or non-smooth functions, which can be shown to be SLipschitz, at least on some proper subset ${\cal F}\subset\mathbb{R}^{N}$, but where still $\boldsymbol{u}\in\mathbb{R}^{N}$ (see Definition \ref{def:Shift-Lipschitz-Functions}).
 This is the main reason for working with the SLipschitz class and its extensions, as it provides substantially increased degrees of freedom regarding the choice of the cost function in (\ref{eq:Base_Problem}).
-For two concrete toy examples of non-Lipschitz, non-smooth, but SLipschitz functions, see Appendix \ref{subsec:Example_0}.

 We now formulate the next central result, providing several useful properties of $f_{\mu}$.
-Simpler versions of this result have been presented earlier in the seminal paper \citep{Nesterov2017}, however under more restrictive conditions on $f$. \begin{lem} \textbf{\textup{(Properties of $f_{\mu}$)}} Suppose that, for every $\mu>0$ and for every $0\le B<\infty$,
+Simpler versions of this result have been presented earlier in the seminal paper \cite{Nesterov2017}, however under more restrictive conditions on $f$.